 The museum participates in a number of educational activities and (international) programs.
 Art-related apps, interesting links, and games for kids can be found on the website.

-Children’s Workshops are being organized in the museum’s premises in order to familiarize children with Modern Greek Art.
+Children’s Workshops are being organized on the museum’s premises in order to familiarize children with Modern Greek Art.
 The Children’s Workshop runs every Saturday from 11.00-14.00 and is free of charge.
-The workshop is designed for preschool and primary school children.
+The workshop is for pre-school and primary school children.
 Through games, free choices, and teamwork, kids become familiar with colors and drawing, and they paint and create structures with various materials.